-Fig. 9.
-Variation in the error rate
+Fig. 10.
+Variation in the error rate.

-To illustrate the above aspect, we consider a receiver position in our data which showed an overall loss rate of 25%, at the 11 Mbps data rate.
+To illustrate the above aspect, we consider a receiver position in our data that showed an overall loss rate of 25% at the 11-Mbps data rate.
 We picked this since the error rate is neither close to 0% nor to 100%.
-This is one of the positions in Vill, with an average RSSI of -80.5dBm.
-The RSSI band for this position was -82dBm to -79dBm.
-For this data, we plot the observed error rate over 100 packet bins, as a function of the bin number (or equivalently time), in Fig. 9.
-This figure indicates why it is not safe to operate near the steep region of the error rate versus RSSI plot.
-There is significant variation in the error rate across just 100 packet bins, due to the variation in RSSI across the steep region of the curve in Fig. 2.
-We observed similar variation in other experiments too, where the error rate was between 0% and 100%.
+This is one of the positions in Vill, with an average RSSI of -80.5 dBm.
+The RSSI band for this position was -82 to -79 dBm.
+For this experiment data, we plot the observed error rate over 100 packet bins, as a function of the bin number (or equivalently time), in Fig. 10.
+This figure indicates why it is not safe to operate near the steep region of the error rate across just 100-packet bins, due to the variation in RSSI across the steep region of the curve in Fig. 2.
+We observed similar variation in other experiments, too, where the error rate was between 0% and 100%.